schreisi14/the_Carl_Ender/README.md

 - ALPHA!!
 - Calender-Web-App to sync Events between multiple Users

+#Requirements
+- NodeJs
+- MongoDB
+- nodeunit (for testing -> "npm install nodeunit -g")

 #Install
 1. clone repo
 2. npm install
-3. start your MongoDB-Server, the App will create an DBs named thecarlender
+3. start your MongoDB-Server, the App will create a DB named thecarlender
 4. npm start
 5. realize it's an alpha and doesn't work at the moment ;)